DaverSomethingSomethingOrg/ConanToolchain/docs/ConanZFSDemo.md

 While this represents the ultimate compile-avoidance solution, other phases of the "build" remain unaffected.
-If our application is statically linked, bundled into an "image", or even repackaged for deployment, we'll need to optimize those steps differently.
+If our application is statically linked, bundled into an "image", or even repackaged for deployment, we'll need to optimize those steps separately.

 Conan itself does support "vendoring" of dependencies, and this could be very useful in building "sub-assemblies" or "subsystem" component packages.
 This is very effective when development is highly focused on a few specific components in our product.
-The rest of the components can be packaged together (such as archiving static libraries together) to simplify the dependency graph and reduce random-access I/O at linking time.
+The rest of the components may be packaged together (such as archiving static libraries together) to simplify the dependency graph and reduce random-access I/O at linking time.